 There are currently no drugs approved by the FDA for the treatment of UTUC, representing a significant unmet medical need.
 Moreover, the anatomical complexity of the upper urothelial tract, particularly the renal pelvis, presents significant challenges to the proper identification and ability to reach and resect all tumors in tumor resection surgical procedures.
 Consequently, patients with high-grade disease or patients with low-grade disease that present with a large number of tumors typically undergo nephroureterectomy, which is kidney and upper urothelial tract removal.
 In addition, the stage and grade of UTUC are often misdiagnosed, which we believe is due to the structural complexity of the upper urothelial tract.
 Due to these factors, the current standard of care for the treatment of UTUC is nephroureterectomy.

-The Orphan Drug Designation granted to MitoGel for the treatment of UTUC potentially entitles us to marketing exclusivity for MitoGel for seven years following approval by the FDA, if granted, as well as priority review of our New Drug Application, or NDA.
+The Orphan Drug Designation granted to MITOGELTM for the treatment of UTUC potentially entitles us to marketing exclusivity for MITOGELTM for seven years following approval by the FDA, if granted, as well as priority review of our New Drug Application, or NDA.

-UroGen has recently started the OLYMPUS study (Optimized DeLivery of Mitomycin for Primary UTUC Study), a multicenter clinical trial to evaluate the efficacy and safety of MitoGel for the treatment of low grade UTUC.
+UroGen has recently started the OLYMPUS study (Optimized DeLivery of Mitomycin for Primary UTUC Study), a multicenter clinical trial to evaluate the safety and efficacy of MitoGel for the treatment of low grade UTUC.
 Read more on the OLYMPUS trial